Fesothe/TechDeck/README.md

 - **Political** — civic and public-facing identity
 - **Researcher** — future academic and PhD trajectory

-Each profile is available in Markdown and optional JSON schema format.
+Each profile is available in Markdown and optional JSON schema format and is intended as a machine readable deck.

 ## Profiles
 - [Fesothe](profiles/fesothe.md)